Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Here is what makes for good feedback:

 And last but not least, the relevance of a feedback entry will depend on who it is coming from.
 For example, if you serve different types of markets, you’re going to prioritize the market that brings in the largest revenue share.
-In other words, customer feedback data coming from an enterprise account with 50 seats will probably have more importance than a solo user on the lowest pricing plan.

 Moreover, feedback from existing customers takes priority over feedback from potential buyers - if you want to focus on customer retention, of course.

 Before going any further - the feedback analysis process is going to be different for every business.
-Depending on the metrics you track, the channels you choose and the goals you set, you should adjust the methods for analyzing customer feedback.
+Depending on the metrics you track, the channels you choose, and the goals you set, you should adjust the methods for analyzing customer feedback.

 Having said that, here are some practical steps that every business can use in their customer feedback analysis.